Jonah Heim Preview, Player Props: Rangers vs. Twins

 Jonah Heim At The Plate

-- Heim has driven home a run in 39 games this year (40.2%), including more than one RBI in 17.5% of his games and producing three or more of his team's runs on 10 occasions..
+- Heim has driven in a run in 39 games this season (40.2%), including 17 games with more than one RBI (17.5%).
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.